The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: Luminosity function constructed from the colour stretch parameter

 As can be seen in Figure~\ref{fig:LF peak r}, the LF of this work peaks at $ M_r\approx-19.2 $, in agreement with P20.
 However, the rate of more luminous and dimmer events drops much more rapidly than in P20, where the rate of peak magnitudes dimmer than $ M_r\gtrsim-19\,\text{mag}$ is higher by almost an order of magnitude than in this work.
-In addition, the PLF of P20 reaches low-luminosity values of $ M_r\approx-16.7\,\text{mag} $, while our dimmest events have peak magnitudes of $ M_r\approx-17.5\,\text{mag} $.
-As explained in Section~\ref{sec:II}, this is the result of distance uncertainties and the host extinction being neglected in P20, which smears the PLF in comparison to our derived LF, where distance estimates are more accurate and host extinction is taken into account.
+In addition, the pseudo-LF of P20 reaches low-luminosity values of $ M_r\approx-16.7\,\text{mag} $, while our dimmest events have peak magnitudes of $ M_r\approx-17.5\,\text{mag} $.
+As explained in Section~\ref{sec:II}, this is the result of distance uncertainties and the host extinction being neglected in P20, which smears the pseudo-LF in comparison to our derived LF, where distance estimates are more accurate and host extinction is taken into account.
 We obtained a total SN Ia rate of $2.91^{+0.58}_{-0.45}\times10^4\,\text{Gpc}^{-3}\,\text{yr}^{-1} $, higher than the result of P20, $\approx 2.35\times10^4\,\text{Gpc}^{-3}\,\text{yr}^{-1} $.
-The error indicates the statistical uncertainty due to $ 1-\sigma $ Poisson noise.
+The error indicates the statistical uncertainty due to $ 1\text{--}\sigma $ Poisson noise.
 The total rate drops to $2.56^{+0.58}_{-0.46} \times10^4\,\text{Gpc}^{-3}\,\text{yr}^{-1} $ when the observation dates are the same as in P20, within $ \approx10$ per cent of their total rate.
-This is a good consistency check of our procedure, as the total rates derived from the LF and the PLF should be similar (neglecting the host extinction in the PLF leads to larger volume corrections, which are compensated by the larger maximal observed volume in Equation~\eqref{eq:max vol}, calculated assuming zero extinction).
+This is a good consistency check of our procedure, as the total rates derived from the intrinsic LF and the pseudo-LF should be similar [neglecting the host extinction in the pseudo-LF leads to larger volume corrections, which are compensated by the larger maximal observed volume in Equation~\eqref{eq:max vol}, calculated assuming zero extinction].

-Though the range of magnitudes is not as wide, the LOSS PLF is quite similar to P20 (but with larger error-bars, as the LOSS sample size is smaller), since the host extinction is neglected also when calculating the LOSS PLF.
+Though the range of magnitudes is not as wide, the LOSS pseudo-LF is quite similar to P20 (but with larger error-bars, as the LOSS sample size is smaller), since the host extinction is neglected also when calculating the LOSS pseudo-LF.
 We study the LOSS sample in more detail in Appendix~\ref{app:LOSS}.